 Update: An earlier edition inadvertently left off four of the writing award winners, Jamie Zimmermann ’23, Rachel Schneider ’24, Nolawit Elias ’22, and Ava Blum ’23.
 The entries have been included below.

 Students received recognition for their writing at the end of January for 2021 Scholastic Art & Writing Awards.
-The DC Writing Region of the Scholastic Art & Writing Awards awarded 2021 DC Metro Scholastic Writing Awards to five GDS students.
+The DC Writing Region of the Scholastic Art & Writing Awards awarded 2021 DC Metro Scholastic Writing Awards to nine GDS students.

 Avani Ahuja ’22 received two silver keys and two honorable mentions for three critical essays exploring 1) the intersectionality of an Indian American female identity in the historical context of suffrage and 2) bell hooks’s writings and 3) one essay on Yakov Yurovsky, a Russian Old Bolshevik and a Soviet Revolutionary.